ICYMI, pumpkin spice among new Merriam-Webster entries

 “Some of these words will amuse or inspire, others may provoke debate.
 Our job is to capture the language as it is used,” Peter Sokolowski, Merriam-Webster’s editor at large, said in a statement.
 “Words offer a window into our ever-changing language and culture, and are only added to the dictionary when there is clear and sustained evidence of use.”

 Worldwide inflation has made shrinkflation a household word.
-It is defined by the Springfield, Massachusetts publisher as “the practice of reducing a product’s amount or volume per unit while continuing to offer it at the same price.”
+It is defined by the Springfield, Massachusetts, publisher as “the practice of reducing a product’s amount or volume per unit while continuing to offer it at the same price.”
 Think, going to the grocery store and finding that orange juice is no longer available in 64 fluid ounce (1.9 liter) cartons, just 59 ounce.

 Pumpkin spice — that polarizing blend of cinnamon, nutmeg, ginger, cloves and allspice that’s used to flavor, well, just about everything every fall these days — has been around for years but is finally in the dictionary.